sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 - [MegaSquirt Manual MS2/V3.57](https://www.msextra.com/doc/pdf/MS2V357_Hardware-3.4.pdf)

-  - *Bosch 0 2227 100 137 This is very similar to the 124 but the spark input signal is on pin 6.*
+  - *Bosch 0 2227 100 137 This is very similar to the 124, but the spark input signal is on pin 6.*

 - [Using MSII to control the xxx 13modules](https://www.msextra.com/forums/viewtopic.php?t=8196)

-  - *137 Triggers when it's grounded, ie. from falling edge.*
+  - *137 Triggers when it's grounded, i.e. from falling edge.*

 - [Sample trigger settings for ABA 2.0](137 Triggers when it's grounded, ie. from falling edge.)